-*Please contact jrlee at mit dot edu for more info.
+*Please contact jaerhimlee at gmail dot com for more info.

-- Green cemetery or conservation burial site for demonstration burial (volunteer/pro bono)
+- Green cemetery, conservation burial site, or forensics land (“body farm”) for demonstration burial

 © Jae Rhim Lee